 Overall, what do I say?
 Well there is no perfect translation of the Bible.
 However, some are worse than others.
 For the sake of not being completely and totally negative, I would say the Cepher has one redeeming quality: it’s got a lot of books bound up in it.
 Me personally, I like the Apocrypha and Pseudepigrapha.
 But I make a clear distinction between those books and Scripture.
 I’ll address more of the canon and the destruction thereof as it pertains to the Cepher in part 2.

-I have only covered a handful of places within the canonical Scriptures; I have not even touched on the extra-Biblical books.
+I have only covered a handful of textual alterations within the canonical Scriptures; I have not even touched on the translations presented in the extra-Biblical books.
 Nor do I intend to do so.
 I would strongly advise people consider a translation of Scripture that has been vetted and compiled by a committee, and is not dependent on one person’s theology or opinions.
-For that reason, I recommend the TLV, NASB, ESV, and NRSV.
+For that reason, I recommend the TLV, NASB, and even the NRSV if you really want the Apocrypha included.
 For the average believer, the Cepher sets a dangerous precedent: namely, that the text of Scripture can be based on our doctrinal beliefs, and not the other way around.

 As for me and my house, we will most certainly not be using it.